KristianVirkus/TrustMe/src/TrustMe/README.md

 # TODO

+* Implement generic versions with embedded data
+* Implement generic certificate locator with certificate type
+* Implement RSA encrypt and decrypt methods
+* Implement sample app for decrypting and encrypting data
-* Implement chain of trust
+* Implement sample app for using certificate locator and chain of trust

-* Key signing arbitrary hash tested?
+* Documentation
+  * Implement certificate locator and serializers is up to the user